 Surface Type ⇔ CULTURED MARBLE

 Our pricing is based on a white or off-white finish, but if you want another color, you can choose from our solid color finishes.
-You'll notice there are no dark colors offered because we do not refinish in dark colors.
-That's because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can and will be seen on a dark surface.
+You'll notice there are no dark colors offered because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can and will be seen on a dark surface.

-If you don't need a special order color and are just trying to match the color to an existing toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.
+If you don't need a special order color and are just trying to match the existing color to a toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.

 If you have a cultured marble shower unit, the best way to spruce it up is to have it refinished, especially if the finish has gotten dull.

 Showers can be any size or shape, so we will need pictures, and measurements for the length and width of the shower walls, as well as the dimensions of the shower floor, to get you an accurate bid.

 Also, if you are planning on replacing your shower doors, the time for refinishing is after the old doors have been removed while waiting for the new doors to arrive.
 Be sure to allow a few days after refinishing before scheduling the new door installation.